 Gradual renewal pruning (aka renewal pruning) allows you to remove old branches over time.
 While this method is slower than other pruning techniques, a benefit is that shrubs rejuvenated over time look better in the landscape as they regrow.

-Pro Tip: Cut the tallest and oldest branches at ground level (or slightly above) on an annual basis.
+Pro Tip: Cut the tallest and oldest branches at ground level (or slightly above) annually.
 You may have to do some thinning to shorten long branches or to maintain its symmetrical shape.

-Rejuvenation (aka hard pruning) is a radical form of pruning involves cutting the shrub off to a height of 6-12 inches.
+Rejuvenation (aka hard pruning) is a radical form that involves cutting the shrub off to a height of 6-12 inches.
 You can hard prune a shrub every three to four years.
-This pruning may be beneficial to rejuvenate an overgrown shrub, begins to look gangly, dies in the interior, and/or has stopped producing flowers.
+This pruning may be beneficial to rejuvenate an overgrown shrub that begins to look gangly, dies in the interior, and/or has stopped producing flowers.

-Pro Tip: You should only use this method of pruning with fast-growing, multi-stemmed shrubs.
+Pro Tip: Only use this pruning method with fast-growing, multi-stemmed shrubs.
 It’s best to wait until early spring before new growth begins.